-Aspen shavings — Affordably-priced, moderately absorbent, and odor-resistant.
+- Aspen chips — Affordably-priced, moderately absorbent, odor-resistant, and safer than aspen shavings.
 This is the most popular substrate among corn snake keepers.
 Note: Aspen shavings do not retain humidity very well, and may not work for keepers in particularly dry climates.

 Okay corn snake substrates

 - Paper towels — Absorbent and disposable, which is convenient.
 However, corn snakes like to get under it and make a mess, and the towels must be replaced each time the snake urinates.
 A good substrate for hatchlings and small juveniles, but not adults.